Fish Lead Free

 Fishleadfree.ca

-The latest direction for the webpage seeks to separate it from the Wolfe Lake Association’s website (wolfelake.org) to where it stands alone for increased impact, recognition, and credibility.
+The latest direction for the website seeks to separate it from the Wolfe Lake Association and its website.
+Fishleadfree.ca now stands alone, allowing for increased impact, recognition, and credibility across Ontario.

 Steering Committee